from: http://rss.slashdot.org/ ~ r / Slashdot / slashdot / ~ 3/BKR5-8E0GC8/Localizing-Language-In-the-Brain:

 - Sport Jabra Bluetooth Headset allows you to work the thigh master concalls Durning

-- Ask Slashdot: Classroom eco-projects tailored to Alaska?
+- Ask Slashdot: better programs to learn?